aniket-mish/sensei-karpathy/README.md

-# sensei-karpathy
+# sensei
-This repo include all my notes on everything sensei says or talks about
+all my notes on my learnings